25ec312-ux/WHY-NOTTT-useless-projects-/README.md

 <img width="899" height="1599" alt="image" src="https://github.com/user-attachments/assets/01041ad1-367f-40d2-810a-780441fdf20e" />
 <img width="899" height="1599" alt="image" src="https://github.com/user-attachments/assets/9db76325-e23c-4fb1-81bc-a7ff10e9fdb6" />
 <img width="1080" height="1440" alt="image" src="https://github.com/user-attachments/assets/fc87a7ef-8a7f-4584-9e57-f8da85db72be" />

-Step-by-Step Build
+### Step-by-Step Build

-1. Connect the sensors and RGB LED to the ESP32-WROOM.
+1. Connect the DHT22, LDR, PIR sensor, IR sensor and RGB LED to the ESP32-WROOM.
+2. Connect the RGB LED through appropriate current-limiting resistors.
+3. Set up the fan as one of the household objects represented in the system.
-2. Program the ESP32 using Arduino IDE to read the sensor inputs.
+4. Program the ESP32 using Arduino IDE to collect temperature, light, motion and door activity data.
+5. Configure the LDR threshold so the ESP32 automatically controls the RGB LED based on room brightness.
-3. Set up the phone camera with Python and OpenCV.
+6. Set up the smartphone as an IP camera and connect it to the Python program.
-4. Use Python to detect whether a human is present.
+7. Use YOLO11 to detect human presence from the camera stream.
-5. Send the detection result from Python to the ESP32.
+8. Connect the Python House Brain to the ESP32 through Wi-Fi and retrieve the sensor data.
-6. The ESP32 processes the result and controls the connected devices automatically.
-7. Test all components together and run the system continuously.
+9. Combine the camera and ESP32 sensor data in the Python House Brain.
+10. Generate sarcastic observations, the House Group Chat and the Human Behaviour Score.
+11. Test the complete system with the fan, light, door and human presence detection.
+12. Run the system continuously and observe the house's opinions about the user.

 ![Final]